robseb/socfpgaPlatformGenerator/README.md

     *Note: On RAW partitions are only files allowed!*

-5. **Chose if the output image should be compressed** The Python script allows to compress the generated bootable image files as a *".zip"* aerchive files.
+6. **Chose if the output image should be compressed**

+    The Python script allows to compress the generated bootable image files as a *".zip"* aerchive files.
     This can strongly reduce the image size.Tools, like "*rufus*" can process this "*.zip*" file directly and can bring it onto a SD-Card.

-6. **Copy additional files to all partitions or to the root file system (*rootfs*)** In the 5. step the script will unzip the *rootfs*.
-No it is enabled to change the partition or to copy files manually to the root file system of the embedded Linux Distribution.
+7. **Copy additional files to all partitions or to the root file system (*rootfs*)**

+    In the 6. step the script will unzip the *rootfs*.
+Now it is enabled to change the partition or to copy files manually to the root file system of the embedded Linux Distribution.
 Following manual steps are allowed at this stage:

     * Change the *u-boot* boot script (*boot.script*)
     * Change the Linux Device Tree
     * Change files inside the Linux *rootfs* or copy one to it
     * Change or add files to the other partitions

-7. **Generation of the bootable image file with custom configuration**
+8. **Generation of the bootable image file with custom configuration**

     The script will progress the data inside the Partition folders by compiling the Linux device tree, the u-boot script and will display the partition sizes for the entire image partition of bootable image file.
     In case the *u-boot* is configred to write the FPGA configuration the script will generate the depending FPGA configuration file.
 This only possible if no unlicensed IP is available inside the Quartus Prime Projects.
     For instance Quartus Prime projects congaing a Intel NIOS II Soft-Core processor can not be generated.
     The it is possible to copy a other FPGA configuration file to the image partition folder (*No.1 vfat*).

     ![Alt text](doc/partitionTable.png?raw=true "Partition table")
     *Example of a partition table calculated by the script*

     In connection the Python script will use the [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator) to build the finale bootable image file.
     The file will be located inside the "*socfpgaPlatformGenerator*" folder.

 # Getting started as Python library

 Beside the usage of this Python script as an console application it is enabled to use it inside a other Python application.
 The "*socfpgaPlatformGenerator*" extends the [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator).
 For more informations about this libary please vist the GitHub reository of this project.

 The *socfpgaPlatformGenerator* consists of a single Python class: